Month 12, Day 17, Thursday 9:00 a.m.

 A spark of ire flared in his eyes, but slipped away just as quickly as it had come in favor of a rueful smirk.
 “And you’re a porcupine,” he muttered when her back was turned.

-She found what she was looking for on the fourth floor of the tower.
+She discovered what she was looking for on the fourth floor of the tower.

 It was busier than the floors below, filled with both coppers and a good handful of the faculty.
+The chair of the History department was there, along with some professors she was pretty sure were from the Divination department.
 Within the central, glass-walled room, a handful of coppers with sorcery experience were aiding a trio of prognos with the scrying spell.
 They stood around a huge Circle engraved into the marble tiles of the floor in precious metals and gems, with the type of components Sebastien had only ever read about in books powering the spell.

 Her observation and contemplation were finished in the mere two seconds that had passed since she’d opened the stairwell door.